Traditional Approach vs Our Approach

 -I already know the parents of the students and they know me.
 We would already be a team when the next year resumed.

 -I would already know the strengths and challenges of each student.
 In the summer, I can plan curriculum that best meets those needs.

 -Having a student year after year develops strong bonds with him/her which leads to trust, more progress with learning, and a relationship that can, ultimately, last a lifetime.

 P.S.
-He said I convinced him, and now DOW has these types of classrooms.
+He said I convinced him!
+I’m happy to say that, except for high school, DOW only has these types of classrooms.